Set Up a Pay As You Go Business Model

 6. Add plan details:

 • Plan Name: Add a name for each plan (max.
 23 characters).
-Aim to structure the names so they have some sort of progression – e.g. 'Beginner', 'Intermediate', and 'Pro'.
+Aim to structure the names so they have some sort of progression, such as 'Beginner', 'Intermediate', and 'Pro'.

 7. Click Add Plan.

-8. Use the Visible toggle next to each plan to control whether it is displayed in the Wix App Market.
-Your marketplace listing can display up to four plans, one of which will always be the free plan.
-If you add more than four plans, mark only 4 as visible, and display the others on an external pricing page.
+8. Use the Visible toggle next to each plan to control whether it's displayed in the Wix App Market.
+If you add more than 4 plans, mark only 4 as visible, and display the others on an external pricing page.

 9. Click Save.